 Cream may primarily be a specialty coffee roaster (it's an evolution of The Roast Things) but they serve a good cup of tea too.
 The menu includes premium loose-leaf tea from Yunnan such as wu yi shan (oolong tea), wu liang shan (raw pu-erh) and sun-dried buds (wild pu-erh).
 Pair your tea with a slice of cake or two from Cream's selection.

 Japanese boutique tea shop HOJO Tea at The Gardens Mall stocks a wide range of teas (from Japan, China, India and Taiwan) and various tea-related paraphernalia – all of them imported.
 Make an appointment with the staff who will give you better insights into the art of tea brewing and tasting; beginners are welcome too.
-Depending on the price of tea leaves, the tasting sessions may cost up to RM20 per person.
+Depending on the price of tea leaves, the tasting sessions start from RM10 and goes up to RM20 per person.